rybak/atlassian-tweaks/README.md

    The corresponding browser extension will automatically recognize the filename extension in the link and prompt you for its installation.
 3. All scripts and styles use https://example.com by default.
-You have to manually change the URL in the "match" settings to the hostname of the Bitbucket, JIRA, or Confluence server that you use.
+You have to manually change the URL in the "match" settings to the hostname of the Bitbucket, Jira, or Confluence server that you use.
 This is due to restrictions on how browser extensions can match against URLs.
    See documentation of [Firefox][firefox-patterns] and [Google